 This recipe created by Kalyn.

 Amount Per Serving: Calories: 354Total Fat: 27gSaturated Fat: 10gTrans Fat: 0gUnsaturated Fat: 13gCholesterol: 45mgSodium: 711mgCarbohydrates: 19gFiber: 6gSugar: 3gProtein: 13g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Beans are probably too high in carbs for this to be suitable for low-carb diets, but f you want a lower-carb version of this recipe, use low-carb tortillas and skip the beans.
-The whole wheat tortillas used as the base for this tostada would be approved for phase 2 or 3 of the South Beach Diet or other low-glycemic eating plans.
+Beans are high in carbs for low-carb diets, but Seven Layer Dip Tostadas use a very moderate amount of refried beans and low-carb tortillas for about 13 net carbs per tostada.
+If you want a lower-carb version of this recipe, use low-carb tortillas and skip the beans.
+With an approved tortilla, this tostada would work for phase 2 or 3 of the original South Beach Diet.
 South Beach would recommend light sour cream and low-fat cheese, and remember that avocados are limited to 1/2 per day if you’re making this for a South Beach Diet meal.